 Want a reason to eat cake when no reason exists?
 Decide to have an impromptu ‘unbirthday’ party.
-Reuse decorations from past parties or print off coloring sheets featuring your kids’ favorite themes for them to color and tape on the wall for the day.
-Spend a little time baking and frosting a cake, and take time to play party games—Pie in the Face is a classic option for our kids, who love all the whipped cream.
+Reuse decorations from past parties.
+Or print off coloring sheets featuring your kids’ favorite themes for them to color and tape on the wall for the day.
+Spend a little time baking and frosting a cake, and take time to play party games.
+Pie in the Face is a classic game option for our kids, who love all the whipped cream.
 Last year, we picked up a tres leches cake from a local baker and threw a unicorn-themed unbirthday party for our girls.
 They talked about it for months afterward.

 3. Learn Something New With Home Science Experiments

-Here’s a great roundup of ideas to try, including making your own rock candy, creating a homemade lava lamp, projecting the stars on your ceiling, and sending secret messages with invisible ink.
+Here’s a great roundup of ideas to try.
+The list includes making your own rock candy, creating a homemade lava lamp, projecting the stars on your ceiling, and sending secret messages with invisible ink.

 4. Try Out a Theme Day

 One of our kids’ favorite days is Backwards Day.
 Everything is reversed, including meals.
 The day starts with dessert, followed by dinner, a snack, another dessert, lunch, and finally breakfast.
 Clothes, routines, and anything else we can think of are included in the day’s backward festivities.